phuketthailandpropertytax

 Taxes at closing: buyer vs seller lines

 Buyers often pay transfer fee share and sinking fund; sellers often pay seller-side taxes (withholding/SBT/stamp frameworks).
-Your SPA must state this clearly—do not rely on handshake defaults.
+Your SPA must state this clearly, do not rely on handshake defaults.

-Utilities deposits and meter setup
+What Should You Know About Utilities deposits and meter setup?

 ItemTypical magnitude